Shahbaz569/csv_data_extraction/README.md

 **Setup:**

-Ensure you have Python installed on your system.
-Install the required Python packages (pandas and re).
 Script Requirements:

 A CSV file with the required format (must include fields like "Invoice Number", "Consignor Name", "Consignee Name", etc.).